GABAA receptor agonist: Picamilon

 Chemical structure of picamilon (N-nicotinoyl-GABA).

 Picamilon (N-nicotinoyl-GABA) is a GABA analogue, specifically a conjugate of GABA and nicotinic acid (niacin), which is used as a pharmaceutical drug and vasodilator in Russia for various indications.
 In addition, it has emerged in supplements elsewhere in the world and is advertised and used as a purported nootropic (cognitive enhancer).
 The drug crosses the blood–brain barrier and is hydrolyzed into GABA and nicotinic acid in animals, and hence is assumed to act as a centrally active and metabolism-resistant prodrug of these metabolites.
 Picamilon itself has been found to be inactive at a large panel of targets, including the GABA receptors, GABA transporters, GABA transaminase, and calcium channels, which are all known targets for other GABA analogues.
 The drug is relatively little-researched.

 Others

 Other GABA_{A} receptor agonists include 4-AHP, dihydromuscimol, imidazole-4-acetic acid (IAA, IMA), isoguvacine, isonipecotic acid, methylglyoxal, nefiracetam (DM-9384), 4-PIOL, piperidine-4-sulfonic acid (P4S), quisqualamine, thiomuscimol, and tolgabide (SL-81.0142), among others.
 Some of these compounds, such as isoguvacine, isonipecotic acid, and P4S, are known to be unable to cross the blood–brain barrier.

+A photoswitchable agonist-potentiator of GABA_{A} receptors (Azocarnil) has been developed based on abecarnil.
+It allows controlling the mechanical sensitivity with light in mice without displaying systemic adverse effects.
+This photopharmacological approach may help meet the need of safe systemic GABAergic agonist drugs.

 Indirect agonists

 Indirect agonists of the GABA_{A} receptor, as well as of the other GABA receptors, include GABA reuptake inhibitors like the anticonvulsant tiagabine (Gabitril) and GABA transaminase (GABA-T) inhibitors like the anticonvulsant vigabatrin (Sabril).
+The GABA reuptake inhibitor CI-966, which was clinically studied as an anticonvulsant, produces hallucinogenic effects similarly to GABA_{A} receptor agonists like muscimol.